acentswap/docs2-wiki/products/stableswap/how-to-stableswap.md

 ## **Migrate your HAY-BUSD Farm Staking**

-Before the StableSwap is launched, HAY-BUSD liquidity and LP farm is already available on PancakeSwap in its normal v2 AMM swap.
+Before the StableSwap is launched, HAY-BUSD liquidity and LP farm is already available on AcentSwap in its normal v2 AMM swap.
 However, since we are launching HAY-BUSD as the first trading pair on our StableSwap, it is likely that most of you who would like to trade this pair will eventually move to the StableSwap instead of continue using the v2 AMM swap, because:

 * You can swap more efficiently with the same trade steps
 * With the StableSwap function, the trading slippage is lower than normal AMM which just uses the constant product formula